-Looking for sustainable Valentine's Day gifts for women and men?
+Are you looking for sustainable Valentine's Day gifts for women and men?
 Then you've come to the right place!
-The Day of Lovers on February 14 every year is ideal for surprising your partner with a particularly beautiful gift idea.
+The Day of Lovers on February 14 each year is ideal for surprising your partner with a particularly beautiful gift idea.

-In our Disposable society Unfortunately, on Valentine's Day more and more things are given away that pollute the environment and are not long-lasting.
-Fortunately, you can counteract this development with the simplest means.
-Give lasting love instead of short-lived stuff.
+In our Disposable society Unfortunately, on Valentine's Day, more and more things are given as gifts that pollute the environment and are not long-lasting.
+Fortunately, you can counteract this trend with the simplest of means.
+Just give lasting love instead of short-lived stuff!

-In this article I would like to introduce you to unique, sustainable gifts for Valentine's Day, with which you are guaranteed to please your loved one and at the same time protect the environment.
-I'll also show you briefly whether Valentine's Day can be sustainable at all and what's important when choosing a gift.
+In this article, I would like to introduce you to unique, sustainable Valentine's Day gifts that are guaranteed to make your loved one happy and protect the environment at the same time.
+I'll also briefly show you whether Valentine's Day can be sustainable at all and what is important when choosing a gift.
 Let's go!

 Is it even possible to have a sustainable Valentine's Day?

-Who thinks of Valentine's Day gifts, probably has directly Bouquets of roses, Heart confetti Gift cards and heart shaped balloons before your eyes.
+Who thinks of Valentine's Day gifts, probably has directly Bouquets of roses, Heart confetti Gift cards and heart-shaped balloons before our eyes.
 Flowers end up in the organic waste garbage can shortly after the Valentine's Day surprise - and confetti, gift cards and balloons also generate a lot of paper and plastic waste.

 Valentine's Day generates billions in sales for retailers - it is a day of consumption.
-In addition, many manufacturers:inside produce their Products tailored exactly to this special day - so that the goods are superfluous on all other days of the year.
-This, too, ultimately results in more waste again, which is due to our desire to buy.
+In addition, many manufacturers produce their Products tailored exactly to this special day - so that the goods are superfluous on all other days of the year.
+This also ultimately results in more waste, which can be attributed to our desire to buy.

-So Valentine's Day, as it is known today, is rather not so environmentally friendly.
-However, its sustainability can be seen, among other things With the right minimalist gift ideas and meaningful activities, as well as targeted waste reduction. and Conservation of resources in everyday life, optimize pretty well.
+Valentine's Day as we know it today is therefore not so environmentally friendly.
+However, its sustainability can be demonstrated by with the right, minimalist gift ideas and meaningful activities, as well as targeted waste avoidance and Conservation of resources in everyday lifeoptimize pretty well.
 So a sustainable Valentine's Day is basically possible.

 What should a sustainable Valentine's Day gift be like?

-You are looking for a fair, environmentally friendly and really nice gift for Valentine's Day for men and women?
-The "for him" or "for her" actually does not matter - what matters is that your Gift idea comes from the heart and brings real joy.
+Are you looking for a fair, environmentally friendly and really nice Valentine's Day gift for men and women?
+The "for him" or "for her" doesn't really matter - the important thing is that your Gift idea comes from the heart and brings real joy.

-The right gift for the most sustainable Valentine's Day possible has one or more of the following characteristics above all else.
+The right gift for a Valentine's Day that is as sustainable as possible has above all one or more of the following properties.
 Your gift is...

-- consistent: Make sure that the joy of your gift does not fade quickly.
-It should really give the recipient pleasure in the long term.
+- constant: Make sure that the joy of your gift doesn't fade quickly.
+It should really give the recipient long-term pleasure.

 - fairtrade: Make sure that your gift ideas come from a fair manufacturing process where everyone in the supply chain is paid fairly.

-- resource-saving: The Valentine's Day gift of your choice should not only be durable, but also produced in an energy-saving way and packaged in a way that avoids waste.
-In addition, it should meet the biggest environmental problems of our Time, such as climate change or deforestation of the rainforests, but ideally contribute to their solution.
+- resource-saving: The Valentine's Day gift of your choice should not only be durable, but also produced in an energy-saving way and packaged in a waste-avoiding way.
+It should also biggest environmental problems of our Time, such as climate change or deforestation, but ideally contribute to solving them.

-Basically, when choosing the right gift, make sure it fits the person you are giving it to.
-Just remember that the, what should touch the heart, must also come from the heart.
+Basically, when choosing the right gift, make sure it suits the person receiving it.
+Just remember that the, what should touch the heart must also come from the heart.

-10 Valentine's Day gift ideas for women and men
+10 gift ideas: Which sustainable gifts are suitable for Valentine's Day for women and men?

-Now you know that a sustainable Valentine's Day is totally possible - and what to look for in your gift selection.
-Here I would like to give you now the promised, sustainable gift ideas as a small source of inspiration to hand that would also please Valentine, the patron saint of lovers and the namesake of this special day.
+Now you know that a sustainable Valentine's Day is absolutely possible - and what is important when choosing your gift.
+I would now like to give you the promised, sustainable gift ideas as a small source of inspiration that are guaranteed to please Valentine, the patron saint of lovers and the namesake of this special day.

 1. give away canning jar as solar lamp